 As you grow older, your relationship with your parents gradually shifts.
 Whereas once they cared for you from infancy to adolescence, now you find yourself caring for your aging parents.
-As age-related memory loss sets in, you may have to start considering senior care such as assisted living.
 One of the best ways you can make sure you are providing quality senior care to your parents that are also in accordance with their wishes is to take the time now to get to know them.
 Below are some of the benefits of getting to know your aging parents better as well as tips to help you better understand them.

 Benefits of Getting to Know Your Aging Parents Better

 Since you have known your parents for your entire life, you may assume that you know all there is to know about them.
 You know what foods they like, their favorite TV shows, and even their political views.
 However, some fail to consider their parents’ lives before they were born.
 Learning more about your parents' lives before you were born and when you are not around can have some valuable repercussions for you and your family, especially as you are caring for your aging parents.
 Some concrete benefits of taking the time to get to know your parents as they age include: